patrickfeeney03/embeddedProj/README.md

 I use FreeRTOS and MQTT Paho.
 The board is an STM32 Discovery Kit B-L475E-IOT01A1.

+To edit the project and genereate required code I've used the STM32CubeIDE.

 This is a weather station that uses Software Timers to trigger multiple FreeRTOS tasks to read and publish data.
 I've used multiple Communication Objects such as a Queue-by-copy and an Event Group.

 I used Adafruit IO as the MQTT Broker.
 This is what my dashboard looks like: